negibouze/js-practice/README.md

-# js-practice
+# react-practice
-Repository for studying javascript
+Repository for studying React